 All-Time Best Games From Microgaming

 With over 1200 game variations to their name, it would be impossible to cover every game you’ll come across.
 However, there are a few that have stood the test of time, and that continue to be favourites among slots fans – often years after their initial launch.

 Microgaming slots are usually easy on the eye, as well as intuitive to play.
 This isn’t just pointless marketing speak – it’s actually true, and particularly obvious if you’ve played plenty of slots from other providers (like I have!).
 Whenever I see the company label, I can relax in the knowledge that the slots game I’m about to play will be incredibly intuitive to understand and easy to execute.

 Microgaming also build in a number of bonus features and additional screens to their games, helping change things up to keep the action interesting as you play.
 There’s no chance you’ll get bored with spinning on the same screen all the time.
 Innovations like expanding wilds, sticky wilds, free spins and multipliers, bonus games and a range of new and interesting game formats help keep the slots genre fresh, and where Microgaming leads, other developers tend to follow.

 How To Pick Loose Slots?

-Playing looser slots is obviously to your advantage as a player - it means you win more often over the long-run.
+Playing looser slots is obviously to your advantage as a player – it means you win more often over the long-run.
 In a land-based casino, there can be a fair share of guesswork involved in identifying loose slots, although there are a number of strategies circulated for finding the best payers.
-With Microgaming slots, you can see at a glance the RTP percentage of different games, giving you a tangible benchmark for comparing different performers.
+With Microgaming slot games, you can see at a glance the RTP percentage of different games, giving you a tangible benchmark for comparing different performers.